Trevis42/trevis42.github.io/pages/profile.md

 ---
 ## About me
 ### Professional Summary
-_I have intermediate experience in C#, Java, Python, and Java, as well various front-end frameworks like React.
+_I have intermediate experience in C#, Java, Python, and Javascript, as well various front-end frameworks like React.
 I have (self-taught) working knowledge of Docker Containers, including deploying local database containers for development._

 _My methodical research of each new programming language I learn fosters an early, comprehensive knowledge base that allows me to expedite projects._